Brief biography of Hanumath devotees

 Grace of Guru

-Venkkanna the Diwan of Adoni
+Venkkanna, the Diwan of Adoni

 Sesame seeds and Asada month

-In a place called Malawi, Guru Raghavendra was performing pooja of Sri MoolaRama staying at a temple.
+Golden Chariot in Mantralayam In a place called Malawi, Guru Raghavendra was performing the pooja of Sri MoolaRama while staying at a temple.
 A young man was witnessing the pooja from outside the temple.
-When he was asked to come near, he told that he is from a different class and he is not permitted to enter the temple.
-Hearing this Guru Raghavendra said that there is no differentiation in the creation of God.
-Hence invited him inside the temple and embraced him in presence of all.
+When he was asked to come near, he told me that he is from a different class and he is not permitted to enter the temple.
+Hearing this, Guru Raghavendra said that there is no differentiation in the creation of God.
+Hence, I invited him inside the temple and embraced him in the presence of all.
 Guru Raghavendra also said that he could give anything for performing the pooja of MoolaRama.
-The young man gave mustard seeds for the pooja, as he had only these.
-This happened during the month of Asada of lunar calendar, during which period traditionally the mustard seeds are not taken in the food.
-But since this has been given with lot of love for the pooja of Sri MoolaRama, on that day these mustard seeds were cooked and served as offering.
+The young man gave mustard seeds for the pooja, as he had only that.
+This happened during the month of Asada of the lunar calendar, during which period traditionally the mustard seeds are not taken in the food.
+But since this has been given with a lot of love for the pooja of Sri MoolaRama, on that day these mustard seeds were cooked and served as an offering.
 A pundit by name Nasmachar was reluctant to take the food offered by the mutt.
-Guru Raghavendra had ordered that a food without mustard seeds be prepared and served to the pundit.
-Accordingly Narasimhachar was offered a special food while Guru Raghavendra had taken the prasadam made of mustard seeds.
+Guru Raghavendra had ordered that food without mustard seeds be prepared and served to the pundit.
+Accordingly, Narasimhachar was offered a special food while Guru Raghavendra had taken the prasadam made of mustard seeds.
 Narasimhachar took the mantrakshate offered by Guru Raghavendra and left for home.
 To the astonishment of the pundit, the mantrakshate had turned black when he opened at his house.
-Fearing he has committed an error, he rushed back to Guru Raghavendra.
-A food that has been offered to God with love is Prasad, if taken with half heart is a food.
-Therefore any offering to the God should be with love and dedication, and any food taken should be accepted as the grace of God.
-This message was conveyed to pundit with a simple smile from Guru Raghavendra.
-For having repented for his err, the mantrakshate brought by Narasimachar was blessed by Guru Raghavendra and it turned into golden yellow.
+Fearing he had committed an error, he rushed back to Guru Raghavendra.
+A food that has been offered to God with love is Prasad, which, if taken with a half heart, is a food.
+Therefore, any offering to God should be with love and dedication, and any food taken should be accepted as the grace of God.
+This message was conveyed to Pandit with a simple smile from Guru Raghavendra.
+For having repented for his error, the mantrakshate brought by Narasimachar was blessed by Guru Raghavendra, and it turned into golden yellow.

 Thanjavur revisited